 - Understand the general approach of portfolio credit risk.

 - Develop a special macro-prudential approach in order to understand the role of regulation in a globalised banking system.

 - Understand the utility of sustainable finance.

-At the end of the 40-hour course, we expect the students to be able to use the framework analysis taught in this course to understand and analyse current development in international banking as a part of their practical work decision making.
+At the end of the course, we expect the students to be able to use the framework analysis taught in this course to understand and analyse current developments in international banking as a part of their practical work decision making.

 - Lectures and team workgroup

-- Homework prior to the course will be required.
+- Homework during the course will be required.